-Each Rio Del Lago 100 runner is required to volunteer a minimum of 6 hours of service towards trail maintenance, a race event, or other community service between January 1, 2013 and October 31, 2013 as a condition for participation at the 2013 event.
-Download our volunteer service form here.
+For 2021, it is highly suggested (but not required for 2021) that each Rio Del Lago 100 runner is volunteer a minimum of 6 hours of service towards trail maintenance, a trail or road race event between December 1, 2020 and October 25, 2021 as a condition for participation at the 2021 event.

 For more information about Folsom State Recreation Area, click here.